-- The game Bookworm Adventures - makes sense given that it's a word game to begin with.
+- Bookworm Adventures makes sense given that it's a word game to begin with.

-- The game Mischief Makers also takes the literal approach: you shake negative words to turn them positive and attack with them.
+- Mischief Makers also takes the literal approach: you shake negative words to turn them positive and attack with them.

-- The game Scribblenauts and Super Scribblenauts allow you to create any object or objects by writing its words.
+- Scribblenauts and Super Scribblenauts allow you to create any object or objects by writing its words.
 Some of the words create harmful things (dragon, sword, fire, atomic bomb).

-- Similar to the example from 666 Satan, in the RPG Rudra No Hihou, magic is based on entered words... and possible effects for entries that don't have a specific precoded effect involve the word simply attacking enemies, such as flying at them from offscreen or being dropped on them by an eagle.
+- In Treasure of the Rudra, magic is based on entered words... and possible effects for entries that don't have a specific precoded effect involve the word simply attacking enemies, such as flying at them from offscreen or being dropped on them by an eagle.

-- Ultima's and Ultima Online's spell systems use a series of these, fragments of a Language of Magic that are each imbued with a different power according to their meaning.
+- In Ultima and Ultima Online, spell systems use a series of these, fragments of a Language of Magic that are each imbued with a different power according to their meaning.
 Spells are made by combining them with material reagents.

 - Which turned out to be the normal spoken language of the Gargoyles.
 Which can give you a headache if you think about it too much.

-- World of Warcraft - many of the spells priests learn are like this.
+- In World of Warcraft, many of the spells priests learn are like this.
 Shadow Word: Pain, Power Word: Shield, and Shadow Word: Death, for some examples.